thomastysong/IntuneToFleetMDM/README.md

 - Windows 10/11 **client** (Windows Server is not supported for Windows MDM enrollment)
 - PowerShell 5.1+
 - Must run as **SYSTEM** or **Administrator**
+- **Fleet agent (Orbit/fleetd)**:
-- **Orbit already installed** on the target device(s) (device is Fleet-enrolled but not MDM-enrolled)
+  - Recommended: already installed on the target device(s).
+  - If missing (no Orbit node key on disk), you can use `-Install true -EnrollSecret '<enroll-secret>'` to install it before MDM enrollment.
-  - The module reads the local Orbit node key from disk to build the programmatic enrollment token.
-  - The node key is **never printed/logged**.
+  - The module reads the local Orbit node key from disk to build the programmatic enrollment token (node key is **never printed/logged**).
 - Fleet server has **Windows MDM fully configured and enabled** (including WSTEP identity cert/key) and the device can reach:
   - `https://<fleet-host>/api/mdm/microsoft/discovery`